vistadataproject/documents/Planning/periop_medicine/README.md

 __Background:  Current tools and workflow for operational reporting from VISTA__
 * M data extraction: ETL mechanism from Fileman to a relational database.
 Requires specialized M knowledge and tools such as KB_SQL.
 This transforms the data from one nonstandard format to another proprietary format.
 * Data analytics:  Commercial, proprietary tools such as SAS are used.
 Specialized SAS knowlege required.
 Queries of over 10 million patients are achieveable with SAS.
-However, one obtains even better performance (querying over 10 million patients) directly against Fileman as it leverages M-Technology directly.
+However, one obtains even better performance directly against Fileman as it leverages M-Technology directly without any ETL required, and leaves the data in-situ in its authoritative data source.
 * Visualization tool: Commercial, proprietary, restricted use in TRM ($$)